istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

 This task shows how to provision Workload Certificates using a custom certificate authority that integrates with the [Kubernetes CSR API](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).
-Different workload can get their certificate signed from different cert-signer.
+Different workloads can get their certificates signed from different cert-signers.
 Each cert-signer is effectively a different CA. It is expected that workloads whose certificates are issued from the same cert-signer can talk MTLS to each other while workloads signed by different signers cannot.
 This feature leverages [Chiron](/blog/2019/dns-cert/), a lightweight component linked with Istiod that signs certificates using the Kubernetes CSR API.

 For this example, we use [open-source cert-manager](https://cert-manager.io).
-Cert-manager has added [experimental Support for Kubernetes `CertificateSigningRequests`](https://cert-manager.io/docs/usage/kube-csr/) starting from version 1.4
+Cert-manager has added [experimental Support for Kubernetes `CertificateSigningRequests`](https://cert-manager.io/docs/usage/kube-csr/) starting with version 1.4.

 ## Deploy Custom CA controller in the Kubernetes cluster